aspose-words/Aspose.Words-Documentation/reportingservices/aspose-words-for-reporting-services-documentation/license-aspose-words-for-reporting-services/_index.md

 #### **Deploying a License with Your Application**
 Distribute the license file in the same folder as Aspose.Words.ReportingServices.dll.
 #### **Licensing Generation of Reports at Design Time**
-Download the license file and copy it to C:\Program Files\Microsoft Visual Studio <Version>\Common7\IDE\PrivateAssemblies, where <Version> is “8” for Visual Studio 2005 or “9.0” for Visual Studio 2008.
+Download the license file and copy it to C:\Program Files\Microsoft Visual Studio &lt;Version&gt;\Common7\IDE\PrivateAssemblies, where &lt;Version&gt; is “8” for Visual Studio 2005 or “9.0” for Visual Studio 2008.
 #### **Testing a License**
 To test that a license has been installed correctly, export any report as a Microsoft Word document.
 If the document contains no watermark at the top, the license was activated successfully.